Splunk® Cloud Services

 • If you rename an expression using AS <field>, the name you specify for the field can't be a reserved word.
 For a list of the reserved words, see Reserved words.

-• If an <alias> is used to identify a dataset, such as when you use the JOIN clause, you must use that alias when specifying field names in the SELECT clause.
+• In searches, if an <alias> is used to identify a dataset, such as when you use the JOIN clause, you must use that alias when specifying field names in the SELECT clause.

 The SELECT clause is supported in two different syntax hierarchies.
 One hierarchy starts with the FROM clause.
 The other hierarchy starts with the SELECT clause.
 See from command usage.